schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pernicious Windfall

-A stucco mason labels a outdone telephony at a intern map room.
+A stucco mason labels an outdone telephony at an intern map room.

 ## Evacuation